Fraud Examination & Financial Forensics Major Resources

 Most

-FEFF major advising is being done remotely in the Spring 2024 semester.
+FEFF major advising is being done remotely in the Fall 2024 semester.
 You may email Yvonne Purdie using your John Jay email address at ypurdie@jjay.cuny.edu with questions or to set up a Zoom Appointment.
 Please include your Empl ID number.
 In-person advising can be done by special arrangement.
 Yvonne Purdie will not be available by phone.
 Major advising hours are Monday-Thursday, 9-5.
 Other days and times by special arrangement.

 As a continuing student, you are encouraged to make an appointment at any stage in your academic careers to discuss planning or address any questions about the major.
 Yvonne Purdie is available year round, so please feel free to make an appointment at any time of the year.

-Most FEFF major advising is being done remotely in the Spring 2024 semester.
+Most FEFF major advising is being done remotely in the Fall 2024 semester.
 You may email Yvonne Purdie using your John Jay email address at ypurdie@jjay.cuny.edu with questions or to set up a Zoom Appointment.
 Please include your Empl ID number.
 In-person advising can be done by special arrangement.
 Yvonne Purdie will not be available by phone.
 Major advising hours are Monday-Thursday, 9-5.
 Other days and times by special arrangement.

 In both fall and spring terms, a major hold will normally be placed on registration for students who have earned between 45 and 59 credits.
 This happens a couple weeks before registration so that you consult with your major advisor before enrolling in future courses.
 This to make sure you are clear about requirements and how to make progress in the major.